rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 - Borrowing is implicit for the receiver when invoking a method.
 - Borrowing is explicit for normal function arguments and in other expressions.

-This design was arrived at after many iterations with alternatives, and it's turned out quite nicely.
-It's another example of the power/precision tradeoff.
-We provide powerful borrowing inference but only for a narrowly limited location.

 Ownership is important in Rust, and reasoning locally about it is vital.
-However:

-- The vast majority of methods borrow `self`, rather than taking it by value.
-- Usually the name of a method makes obvious whether the `self` borrow will be mutable or not (e.g. `push` versus `len`).
-- The borrow checker will prevent any incorrect borrowing, though if borrowing were too implicit, it could make debugging borrow check errors harder.
+So why did we end up with this particular mix of implicit and explicit ownership tracking?

+- Applicability: common, but narrowly-described: it applies only to the receiver of method calls.

+- Power: moderately powerful, since it can determine whether the receiver can be mutated (by mutably borrowing it).
+That's mitigated to some degree by borrow checking, which will at least ensure that it's *permitted* to do such a borrow.

+- Context-dependence: in principle, you need to know how the method is resolved, and then its signature.
+In practice, the style of `self` borrowing is almost always implied by the method name (e.g. `push` versus `len`).
+Notably, this point does *not* apply to function arguments.

-Neither of the first two points apply as strongly to method/function arguments.
-So we ended up with a system that is neither fully explicit nor fully implicit, but rather one that balances good ergonomics with a compact reasoning footprint. **This design also aids learnability, by often just doing "the obvious thing" for borrowing, and thereby limiting the situations in which newcomers have to grapple with choices about it**.
+**This design also aids learnability, by often just doing "the obvious thing" for borrowing, and thereby limiting the situations in which newcomers have to grapple with choices about it**.

 ### Ideas: implied borrows